Product Frequently Asked Questions

 We make ACRYLITE® digital print sheet with a water-clear edge color that looks the same as standard acrylic.
 This allows for beautiful, exposed edges when polished.
 Some competitive materials have a tinted appearance that not only can look unsightly but can also result in a color shift of the final print.
 With ACRYLITE® digital print, this water-clear edge color will enhance the overall look of the print.

-Yes, ACRYLITE® digital print sheet is provided in special moisture-control packaging to keep absorption of moisture to a minimum.
+ACRYLITE® digital print sheet is provided in special moisture-control packaging to keep absorption of moisture to a minimum.
 This packaging is essential because acrylic sheet can absorb moisture, and the two different surfaces of ACRYLITE® digital print (digital printing side and standard acrylic side) can lead to a differential rate of absorption.
 When this happens, the acrylic has the potential to begin to warp – this can lead to inconsistent printed results and potentially a print head strike.

-This moisture-control packaging is a double-layer of polyethylene overwrap with desiccant bags inside.
+The moisture-control packaging is a double-layer of polyethylene overwrap with desiccant bags inside.
 The pallet has a yellow label with the instruction to keep the pallet sealed when not in use.
 With this packaging, the material is well protected to avoid moisture-related problems.

-Can I backlight my image?
+Can I back-light a digital print image?

 Yes, you can absolutely backlight your image.
 Several factors can affect your result – the print density, number of printed layers, flooding, etc. Please consult with your printer manufacturer for guidance on this.